Julian Ryerson

-Julian Ryerson (born 17 November 1997) is a Norwegian professional footballer who plays as a full-back or wing-back for club Borussia Dortmund and the Norway national team.
+Julian Ryerson (/no/; born 17 November 1997) is a Norwegian professional footballer who plays as a full-back or wing-back for club Borussia Dortmund and the Norway national team.

 Club career

 Viking

 Ryerson signed for Viking from Lyngdal IL in the summer of 2013.
 He got his breakthrough for the first-team in the 2016 season, when he played 18 matches in the league.
 Ryerson played primarily right-back in those matches.

 Union Berlin

 In July 2018, Ryerson joined 2.
 Bundesliga side 1.
 FC Union Berlin on a three-year deal until 2021.
 Following his club's promotion to Bundesliga, he scored his inaugural goal in a 5–2 home defeat to Bayern Munich on 30 October 2021 during the 2021–22 season.
 One month later, on 25 November, he scored his first goal in European competitions, securing a 1–0 away win over Maccabi Haifa in the Conference League.